Appleseed/learn/docs/search/install/index.rst

 Appleseed Search Server for Solr Endpoint Alias
 -------------

-Main Root for Admin Documentation for Appleseed Search
+This section explains how to configure Appleseed Search for a Solr 4 or Solr 5 Endpoint

 * Use Remote Desktop Connection to connect to the client's Search Server.
 * Install Java JRE (newest) on this server if it's not already there.